Branston Church of England Infant Academy

 'The Best We Can Be'

 Class teachers are equipped with the subject knowledge and relevant resources required to deliver modern, high-quality PE lessons, regardless of their main areas of expertise.
 The PE subject leader for the school is committed to strengthening and broadening the PE skills of the staff further.
-At Branston C of E Infant Academy, we value the partnership we have with the team at CGS Outreach (Lincolnshire Central School Sport Partnership).
-PE lessons are planned alongside our coach to ensure that children are given the opportunity to practise and build on their skills.
+At Branston C of E Infant Academy, we are proud to be working with Premier Education.
+PE lessons are carefully planned to ensure that the children are given the opportunity to practise and build on their skills.
 Interwoven into the teaching sequence are opportunities for self, peer and teacher assessment.

 Little Owls also take part in two PE lessons each week.
 In addition to this, a huge part of their everyday provision promotes physical development.
 Little Owls follow the Early Years Statutory Framework, provided by the Department for Education (DFE): Physical development is one of the prime areas of learning.
 By providing play opportunities for both indoors and outdoors (they love spending time outdoors!), adults support children to develop their core strength, stability, balance, spatial awareness, co-ordination and agility.
 Gross motor skills provide the foundation for developing healthy bodies and social and emotional well-being.
 Fine motor control and precision helps with hand-eye co-ordination and early literacy.